 Tues, Dec.
 6th, 12p-1:30p

 The Center for Teaching and Learning is excited to continue a Parker tradition, the Holiday Teaching Exchange, an opportunity for Parker University faculty to share and discuss effective teaching strategies while enjoying lunch, holiday cookies, and hot chocolate.
-To participate in the event, faculty must submit at least one activity or strategy they have used, or plan to use, in any of their courses.
+To participate in the event, faculty must submit at least one activity or strategy they have used to write my paper today, or plan to use, in any of their courses.
 If you plan to submit an idea and attend, please RSVP using the link provided.
 Additional information and a template for submitting strategies or activities will be provided later in fall for those who RSVP.

 Click here to register for any of these events.

 As a faculty or staff member, you’ve likely been involved in dozens of crucial conversations throughout your career.
 What is a crucial conversation?
 A crucial conversation “is a discussion between two or more people where the stakes are high, opinions vary, and emotions run strong.”
 Remember that student that confronted you in your office about their grade and stormed out upset?
 Or how about that time when you and your supervisor disagreed over performance ratings and you said a few things you now regret saying.
 Perhaps it was when a colleague said something you felt was highly inappropriate, but you chose to ignore it and now you feel awkward around them.
 These are all examples of crucial conversations - ones that were “handled poorly or ignored” and resulted in “strained relationships and dismal results.”